 The day-to-day tasks of working, managing finances, having a social life, and just taking care of ourselves can keep us focused on the present.
-We can get so caught up in our daily routine that we don’t take the time to even think about our vision or the goals we set for our future.
+We can get so caught up in our daily routine that we don’t take the time to even think about our vision or the long-term goals we set for our future.

 If you an achiever and a goal-setter, you’ve likely set aside time to envision what it is you want for yourself and your life.
 Maybe you’ve even put it on paper.

-You also likely know that turning that vision into a reality requires require shifting your mindset from where you currently are to where you want to be.
+You also likely know that turning that vision into a reality requires shifting your mindset from where you currently are to where you want to be.

 When we are disconnected from our vision, we often spend our days just going through the motions — feeling uninspired, lacking the energy and the passion, and totally out of touch with what it is we really want.
 We’re doing what is right in front of us, what we feel “needs” to get done.